Quantum-probabilistic Hamiltonian learning for generative modelling & anomaly detection: Results

 Fig.~\ref{fig:test_metrics} shows the test metrics for each benchmark where each point has been tested with 10,000 mixed test events and presented with one standard deviation, estimated by dividing the test sample into batches of 25.
 The left panel shows the benchmarks for $\sigD$ estimation where $N^{MC}$ for $\Kth$ estimation have been set to 200.
 On the other hand, the right panel shows the benchmarks for $\Kth$ estimation where $N^{\rm smp}$ for $\sigD$ estimation have been set to 5000.
 It is also important to note that the samples to estimate $\sigD$ for the right panel are generated before the optimisation process to speed up the application; however, for the left panel, each sample produced during the training effectively allowed those benchmarks to see different samples in each iteration.
 Each panel is divided into five sub-panels, where the top two panels present the Kullback-Lieber distance between input images ($q$) and the sampled output images ($p$) and batched mixed state of the data ($\sigD$) and estimated mixed state ($\hat\rho_\phi$)\footnote{Notice the difference in notation here, for the variational thermal state we used $\rthp$ during the training since the density matrix at this stage, has been influenced both by the EBM and $\Unitary$.
 However, during the testing, modular Hamiltonian haven't been used; thus, the variational thermal state has only been influenced by $\Unitary$.}.
 In the following panels, we present trace distance and fidelity between the thermal state of the data and the estimated thermal state.
-Finally, we plotted the estimation of the von Neumann entropy separately for the signal (blue) and the background (red).
+Finally, we plotted the estimation of the von Neumann entropy separately for the signal (blue) and the background (red)\footnote{For gray scale print; signal is represented with dark gray where background is light gray throughout the paper.}.
 Note that for the thermal state of the data all images in the input has been assigned the same weight i.e. $\alpha_i$ in eq.~\eqref{eq:sigma_n}.
 For the details about these metrics, we refer the reader to App.~\ref{app:metrics}.

 During our tests, we observed that the performance of the generative model is mainly based on the wellness of the estimation of the mixed state of the data, where for larger samples, we observed improved fidelity and trace distance (see the left panel of Fig.~\ref{fig:test_metrics}).
 Furthermore, we observed that the wellness of the estimation also improves the Kullback-Lieber distance between the input and estimated states and exponentially reduces this metric's uncertainty.
 Notice that $\mathcal{S}(\sigD)$ has been presented separately for signal and background.
 Although we haven't seen any significant difference in signal or background for any other metric, the entropy for different sample sets has been clearly separated.
 Note that all benchmarks are trained with mixed data, and neither has been exposed to the information regarding the data type.